rajesvariparasa/layers_draft_delhi_master_plan_2041/README.md

 Disclaimer: Please compare the data layers with the official PDF before using the data in your own project.

+Also check out https://draftmpd41.github.io/ for a quick interactive look at all the data layers shared here!

 # Layers Extraction from Draft Land Use Plan for Delhi 2041 (Work In Progress)
 Delhi Development Authority recently [released](https://dda.org.in/hotlinks.aspx) draft land use plan 2041 for Delhi and called for public comments.
 This repo has some of the geospatial layers that I was able to extract from the PDF map of the [draft plan](http://119.226.139.196/tendernotices_docs/aug2020/Draft%20Land%20Use%20Plan_public%20notice09062021.pdf).
 The commands used for extraction are in the [bat](https://github.com/rajesvariparasa/layers_draft_delhi_master_plan_2041/blob/main/ExtractLayers.bat) file.
 Command `ogrinfo draftplan.pdf > layers.txt` was used to obtain all the layer names from the PDF.